Last Updated on July 31, 2025 by Ketki Gadre

 Castle Square

-The castle square locally known as Plac Zamkowy w Warszawie is located in the front of Royal Castle in old town of Warsaw.
-You will obviously notice the long column with figurine at the top.
+The castle square, locally known as Plac Zamkowy w Warszawie, is located in front of the Royal Castle in the old town of Warsaw.
+You will notice the long column with a figurine at the top.

-It is a figure of King Sigismund who made Warsaw, the capital of Poland.
-This square is important from the historical point of view as it was part of the many demonstrations, speeches, executions and other important public events in the past.
+It is a figure of King Sigismund who made Warsaw the capital of Poland.
+This square is important from a historical point of view as it was part of the many demonstrations, speeches, executions and other important public events in the past.
 Now it a place where locals and tourists enjoy lunch and explore the interesting attractions dotted around the square.

 The Barbican